Why We Sail

 Christof Brockhoff

 Christof was born in the Principality of Liechtenstein, one of the world’s smallest countries.
-He left university to co-found the Ideenkanal Foundation, a leading incubator for social enterprises in the Alps.
-Beyond the mountains, he’s a certified tallship mate, group facilitator, and concept artist who loves rowing and fishing and is inspired by regenerative living, indigenous wisdom, conscious sexuality, and plant medicine.
+He left university to co-found the Ideenkanal Foundation, now among the leading incubators for social enterprises in the Alpine region.
+Beyond the mountains, he co-founded Piratas do Amor, curating transformative sailing expeditions and supporting partner vessels by building crew culture, leadership, and legacy.
+He works internationally as a group facilitator, concept artist, and motivational speaker.